Mobile phone stipends have become increasingly common over the as organizations began adopting "Bring Your Own Device (BYOD)" policies.

 11. Strava

 There are more examples of companies doing this successfully.
 If you want to talk through what our most successful customers are doing, we’re happy to help.
-Click here to talk with a cell phone stipend expert.
+Click here to talk with a stipend expert.

 Ready to set up a cell phone stipend?